Sir John Soane’s Museum

 The restoration improves access and visitor circulation, as well as providing a new showroom, temporary exhibition space and conservation studio.

-The challenge at No.12
+The challenges at No.12

 Structural challenges included the removal of supports to the damaged stone cantilever staircase to No. 12.
 This required the renewal of some stone treads and the repair of others to ensure the structural paths were reliably reinstated.

-RICS Conservation Award winner
+RICS Conservation Award Winner